 Amos, meanwhile, is trying to find a way to free Roxie.
 He tries to hire Flynn (Robert Edeson), the crookedest, winningest lawyer in Chicago, but the fee is $5,000.
 That’s $67,000 and change in 2014 money.

 Roxie, meanwhile is enjoying her time in prison.
 She busily clips news stories and pictures about her case.
 Velma (Julia Faye) is the previous murder queen and she is contemptuous of her new rival.
 She and Roxie end up getting into a catfight.
-(Faye was DeMille’s longtime mistress and the fight is yet another reason to believe that he directed the film.)
+(The fight is yet another reason to believe that DeMille directed the film.)

 A desperate Amos ends up burgling Flynn’s place to get the money for Roxie’s defense.
 It turns out to be cash well spent.
 Flynn is a brilliant liar and manipulator.
 He fine-tunes Roxie’s story.
 She was defending her honor!
 They both grabbed for the gun!

 Chicago moves along at a rapid clip, though things do slow down in the middle act when we are shown more Amos and less Roxie.
 Things pick right up again in time for the trial.
 The courtroom scenes are the showstopper of the film.
 Edeson and Haver play off one another extremely well and the jury’s reactions to Roxie are worth the price of admission.

 Phyllis Haver was a veteran Sennett Bathing Beauty but she was also an extremely talented actress.
 She captures the infantile (and homicidal) personality of Roxie to perfection.
 You can just see the wheels turning in Roxie’s dim little brain as she tries to both save herself and gather up fame.
 Edeson is equally well-cast as the crooked Flynn.